Seldaek/CeeBox/readme.txt

  * Licensed under the MIT License: http://www.opensource.org/licenses/mit-license.php */

-1.3.4 UPGRADE - [status]
+1.3.4 UPGRADE
-* Optimize code that generates image gallery [70% completed; stable] (smaller and cleaner than the mashup I borrowed from thickbox)
+* Optimize code that generates image gallery (smaller and cleaner than before)
-* Improve gallery navigation functionality [not started] (never did like the small next/prev links which are a holdover from thickbox).
+* Add graphic links for next, prev, and close buttons; make next/prev occur as rollovers on top of the image.
-* Further optimize/shrink code and css [80% completed; stable] (variable and class names were a bit overly long.
-Already able to drop the js down to 14.5KB)
+* Further optimize/shrink js (now 14.2KB upcompressed and 9.5KB compressed using YUI compressor)
 * provide minimized version of css

 1.3.3 UPGRADE